-The Aqueduct da Prata of Évora inaugurated on March 28, 1537, is one of the most remarkable works, done in the city in the first half of the sixteenth century.
-It was built in scarcely six years by the royal architect Francisco de Arruda, and stretches for about 18 km, from Herdade do Divor, where the sources are.
+Inaugurated on March 28, 1537, the Água da Prata Aqueduct of Évora is one of the most remarkable works done in the city in the first half of the 16th century.
+It was built in scarcely six years, under the direction of the regal architect Francisco de Arruda, and extends for about 18 km, to the Herdade do Divor, where it will supply.

-Partially restored in the seventeenth century of the damage suffered as a result of the wars of the Restoration, the aqueduct was the subject of successive improvements during the nineteenth and twentieth centuries; however the initial general appearance did not change.
+Partially restored in the 17th century, as a consequence of the Restoration wars, the aqueduct was the object of successive improvements during the 19th and 20th centuries.
+However, the initial general physiognomy did not change.